Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 ~~~

-Remember that you are not obliged to publish your packages to the npm registry.
-You can use any [Git URL as a dependency](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies), for example from your private GitHub repositories or your company's internal GitLab repositories.
+That was all you need for thoroughly tested front-end npm packages.
+Remember that you are not obliged to publish your packages to the npm registry, though.
+You can list any [Git URL as a dependency](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies), for example your private GitHub repositories or your company's internal GitLab repositories.